 I spent three weeks at the Moscow City Court, and two weeks at each of the other courts.
 Upon arriving at each court, I would explain my project to the court chairman.
 As a rule, I was then turned over to one of her subordinates, who became my "minder."
 She would obtain cases for me from the court archive or from judges' files and would negotiate with judges to allow me to observe their activities.
-My goal was to maximize my exposure to cases involving either preliminary hearings or accelerated process.
-I had little trouble at any of the courts in learning about preliminary hearings - they were ubiquitous.
-Finding out about how and when the courts used the accelerated process turned out to be a dicier proposition, for reasons that will become clear below.
+My goal was to maximize my exposure to cases involving accelerated process, which turned out to be rather difficult for reasons that will become clear below.

 Initially I chose the case study sites because they represented courts of different sizes and were situated in regions with different political economies.
 After I gathered the caseload data at the VAS, I discovered another intriguing variable, namely the propensity to use the accelerated process.
 As Table 2 illustrates, almost a quarter of all cases decided in Ekaterinburg used this new tool.
-By contrast, Moscow City arbitrazh judges used it in only about 16 percent of cases decided; their St. Petersburg colleagues employed it in less than 5 percent of cases; and their

-Saratov colleagues used it in less than 2 percent of cases.
+By contrast, Moscow City arbitrazh judges used it in only about 16 percent of cases decided; their St. Petersburg colleagues employed it in less than 5 percent of cases; and their Saratov colleagues used it in less than 2 percent of cases.
 The data confirmed that all these courts had substantial numbers of garden-variety debt cases, suggesting that the wide variation in use was not the result of differing opportunities, but that something else was going on.